Rubbing alcohol is a type of chemical disinfectant. Its mild antimicrobial effect makes it suitable for cleaning and disinfecting minor wounds.

 A person who frequently applies rubbing alcohol onto the skin may experience adverse side effects, such as:

-To benefit from the antimicrobial effects of rubbing alcohol, a person would need to use it in concentrations above 60%.
-Higher concentrations might irritate and dry the skin, which can increase the severity and frequency of acne breakouts.
+To benefit from the antimicrobial effects of rubbing alcohol, a person would need to use it in concentrations above

 The American Academy of Dermatology (AAD) recommend that people who have acne avoid using rubbing alcohol on their skin.